All of our residential communities offer programming designed around the stage of a student's career on campus.

 First-Year Experience communities house only first-year students.
 These houses help enhance entering students’ transition to UNI while creating a peer reference group, academic experience, and enhancing students’ academic and social success.

-The Honors Living Learning Community strives to provide outstanding educational, social, and leadership opportunities outside of the classroom.
+The Honors Residential Community strives to provide outstanding educational, social, and leadership opportunities outside of the classroom.
 Acceptance into the honors program is required.

 |Second & Third Year Experience Program (STEP) (Bender Hall, Campbell Hall, Dancer Hall, Hagemann Hall, Lawther Hall, Noehren Hall, Panther Village, Rider Hall, Roth Apartments, and Shull Hall)

-The transfer student learning community provides an excellent opportunity for new transfer students to the University to live in a supportive environment, learn from one another, and collaborate in their studies.
+The transfer student residential community provides an excellent opportunity for new transfer students to the University to live in a supportive environment, learn from one another, and collaborate in their studies.

-Upper division learning communities provide an opportunity for fourth-year+ students to interact with other upperclass students, live in a supportive environment and collaborate in their studies.
+Upper division residential communities provide an opportunity for fourth-year+ students to interact with other upperclass students, live in a supportive environment and collaborate in their studies.